fanghenshaometeor/smoothed-multihead-ensemble/README.md

 Accordingly, this repo is organized based on the 3 defenses.
 - [codes/](./codes/) contains the codes for training SPACTE with base methods Gaussian ([codes/0Gaussian/](./codes/0Gaussian)), Consistency ([codes/1Consistency/](./codes/1Consistency)) and SmoothMix ([codes/2SmoothMix/](./codes/2SmoothMix)), respectively.
-- [logs_certification/](./logs_certification) provides the corresponding certification log data of our SPACTE.
+- [logs_certification/](./logs_certification) provides the corresponding certification log data of our SPACTE models.

 For example, take a close look at the files in [codes/0Gaussian/](./codes/0Gaussian):
 1. `model/*_mhead.py`: model definitions of the multi-head DNN